rcy/tools-docs/tools/graphql-server/subscriptions.md

 <h2 id="overview">Overview</h2>

-GraphQL subscriptions for server based on `graphql-subscriptions` - a transport-agnostic JavaScript utility that helps you execute GraphQL subscription on your NodeJS server - it also manages your publications and subscriptions, and `subscriptions-transport-ws` - a WebSocket server and client for GraphQL subscriptions that works with `graphql-subscriptions` and can be easily used directly in a JavaScript app or wired up to a fully-featured GraphQL client like Apollo or Relay.
+This section details how to set up a GraphQL server to support subscriptions based on `graphql-subscriptions` and `subscriptions-transport-ws`. `graphql-subscriptions` is a transport-agnostic JavaScript utility that helps you execute GraphQL subscription on your NodeJS server. `subscriptions-transport-ws` is a WebSocket server and client library for GraphQL subscriptions that complements `graphql-subscriptions` and can be used directly in a JavaScript app or wired up to a fully-featured GraphQL client like Apollo or Relay.

 <h2 id="setup">Setup</h2>

-To start with GraphQL subscriptions server, installing the required packages:
+To get started, install the required packages:

 ```bash
 npm install --save subscriptions-transport-ws graphql-subscriptions